maxime1992/my-dev.to/blog-posts/enigma-part-1/enigma-part-1.md

 The core principles of Enigma are not so much complicated, but the machine was considered as a secure device (and unbreakable) for a long time due to all the possibilities, settings and "randomness" where you could type the same letter multiple times and get different outputs.

 I hope you enjoyed learning about Enigma in this blog post.
 Please let me know in the comments if anything is unclear as the next part of the serie will be to see how we can simulate the behavior of the machine with Typescript.

+# Challenge: Implement your own Enigma!

+Can you come up with the above specs to **your own implementation of Enigma** before reading the part II of the serie? ;)

+It doesn't matter the language, it doesn't matter the platform (web with a UI, command line, Android/iOS app, etc).
+If you manage to build it, share your code on an open source repository and let me know in the comments.
+I will add your solution to a list so that we can all easy find and compare different approaches!
+Spread the word :octopus: ...

 # Found a typo?